tnichols217/notes/AIQS 100/Argumentative Paper/Outlining.md

 - Inheritance and societal pressures especially during developmental stages have a large impact on a sense of identity and nationalism in these memoirists' lives
 - Identity within these memoirists is highly mendelian — inherited from their parents and society, especially in wartime ideology — but also highly volatile and heavily polarized by society on beliefs that run contrary to normal.
-- Both Satrapi and Bui initially have a strong difficulty trying to understand themselves
+- Both Satrapi and Bui initially have a strong difficulty trying to understand themselves, go on a journey of discovery which leads them to further confusion before reaching a resolution with themselves.

 - Satrapi was heavily polarized by her multiple understandings in western and eastern ideologies
 - Bui was conflicted at her own family's understanding of history versus the common western conception and history